-Organizations often find themselves needing to make secure file transfers to outside entities such as clients and vendors.
-Not only do these transfers need to maintain the security and integrity of internal infrastructure, but the process needs to be practical and cost-effective too.
-Secure-Shell File Transfer Protocol (SFTP) servers used to be the go-to answer for this enterprise requirement, but running these is costly and not necessarily efficient best practice.
-AWS launched it’s fully managed AWS Transfer for SFTP in answer to this direct dilemma.
+Organizations often need to securely transfer files to outside entities such as clients and vendors.
+These transfers need to maintain the security and integrity of internal infrastructure while also maintaining a practical and cost-effective process.
+Secure-Shell File Transfer Protocol (SFTP) servers used to be the “go-to” answer for this enterprise requirement, but running them is costly and not necessarily the most efficient best practice.
+To solve this challenge, AWS launched its fully managed AWS Transfer Family.

-Rather than have to go through the costly process of investing time and money to run an infrastructure setup of SFTP servers, AWS Transfer for SFTP removes all such maintenance overheads.
-AWS SFTP provides access to specific S3 buckets and prefixes per user.
-Organizations can fully leverage SFTP to upload, download, and delete files to and from these buckets to external entities with ease.
+Rather than undergoing the costly and time-consuming process of SFTP server infrastructural setup, AWS Transfer Family for SFTP eliminates this maintenance overhead.
+It provides access to specific S3 buckets and prefixes for each user.
+Organizations can fully leverage SFTP to upload, download, and delete files to and from these buckets, and easily transfer them to external entities.

-For resource and performance efficiency in file transfers, AWS SFTP leverages elastic resources to auto-scale according to the transfer workload.
-It’s also possible to configure an SFTP endpoint and set up client access through web, CLI, and API interfaces.
+For resource and performance efficiency in file transfers, as a managed resource, AWS Transfer Family leverages elastic resources on the backend to auto-scale in accordance with the transfer workload, and without human intervention.
+It’s also possible to configure a VPC-enabled AWS Transfer Family endpoint and set up client access through web, CLI, and API interfaces.

-Finally, it’s possible to set up a secure SFTP server within an organization’s VPC by creating a VPC endpoint right through to configuring an external tool (FileZilla in this example) for your users to connect with.
-Simply follow these guidelines or leverage your MSP, such as Ibexlabs, to implement this for you:
+It’s also possible to set up a secure SFTP server within an organization’s custom VPC by creating a VPC-enabled transfer family endpoint right through to configuring an external tool (FileZilla in this example) user connection.
+Simply follow these guidelines or leverage your relationship with your managed service provider, such as Ibexlabs, to implement it for you.

 {